influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/functions/math.md

 ## random

-Returns a random float value.
+Returns a random float value between 0 and 1.
 The random seed is unique to each row.

 ```sql